atom/github/docs/feature-requests/000-template.md

 ## Unresolved questions

-- What unresolved questions do you expect to resolve through the RFC process before this gets merged?
+- What unresolved questions do you expect to resolve through the Feature Request process before this gets merged?
 - What unresolved questions do you expect to resolve through the implementation of this feature before it is released in a new version of the package?
-- What related issues do you consider out of scope for this RFC that could be addressed in the future independently of the solution that comes out of this RFC?
+- What related issues do you consider out of scope for this Feature Request that could be addressed in the future independently of the solution that comes out of this Feature Request?

 ## Implementation phases